knunery/codex/README.md

 `git difftool` diffs working repository with commited repository using visual tool

-Mergetools
+Filemerge
 -------------

-#### FileMerge
 Great visual diff/merge tool that comes with OS-X, looks more modern than the other tools.

-To get it working with mercurial,
+Might need to modify the symbolic link so opendiff -> filemerge

+#### Work With Mercurial

 Create a script called fmdiff.
 Its contents are
 ```